 Three Colors Beach Facilities

 Visitors must go with a guide all the time for safety reasons.
 One guide costs Rp 100.000 per ten tourists—every ten people pay Rp 10.000.
-Other than providing camping and outdoor gears, the officials also rent snorkels, goggles, and fins.
+Other than providing camping and outdoor gear, the officials also rent snorkels, goggles, and fins.
 Swimmers have to pay only Rp 20.000 for each of the items.
 It is mandatory to wear a life vest when snorkeling to prevent anyone from drowning.

 |Three Colors Beach Facilities|